 In the case of complaints about poor service, this could be solved by better training your waitstaff or hiring new managers to handle staffing issues.
 If your location is difficult, that’s a more complicated issue driven by cost of rent and your ability to move.
 To help with the issue, take a look at what can be done to improve your location, whether it be better signage, more parking options, or longer hours.

-One important point Toister mentions is the 1:5 ratio—for every one negative review published online, you can assume that five people experienced the same issue.
+One important point Toister mentions is the 1:5 ratio—for every one critical review published online, you can assume that five people experienced the same issue.
 So two online complaints about poor service means that ten people likely experienced poor service, which makes it a bigger problem, and one you should address as soon as you can.

 5. Fix the issues and celebrate your wins

 The purpose of all this work is to create an action plan for improving your business and increasing your revenue.
 If you don’t fix the broken parts, your service can’t improve, resulting in less positive reviews and perhaps even less business as a result.
-Take time to implement changes that work for your business and solve the issues brought up in negative reviews.
+Take time to implement changes that work for your business and solve the issues brought up in critical reviews.

 On the flip side, celebrate the parts of your business that people love, and use those positive reviews to promote your business and celebrate your staff.
 If reviewers rave about how quickly your technicians came to fix their plumbing problems, share that feedback with your staff and consider baking “speedy service” into your marketing materials and on social media.
 If everyone raves about your cafe’s dark roast coffee and chocolate croissants, have your staff share with new customers that those are the fan favorites.
 Nearly 70% of all Yelp reviews are 4 or 5 stars, so be proud of all the praise you receive.